 Before computer-aided projection, a collection of prepared transparencies (also known as acetates) for use with the overhead projector was almost a rite of passage for a professional educator.
-It was usual to arrive for a formal presentation with a stack of ready-prepared transparencies to give an air of professionalism.
+It was usual to arrive for a formal presentation with a stack of neat and ready-prepared transparencies to give an air of professionalism.
 This may have been more important to some presenters than the educational value.

 Techniques for using transparencies